suresh-srinivas/Watt-Seer-Blog-Gen-AI-Intensive-Course-Capstone-2025Q1/docs/watt-seer-coach.md

 ✅ Extraction of key details (kWh, dates, cost) from Jerry's scanned bill
 ✅ AI-generated comparisons and suggestions for energy-saving actions

+Check out the Video
 [![Watch the video](https://img.youtube.com/vi/ED8UNHP2eHo/hqdefault.jpg)](https://youtu.be/ED8UNHP2eHo)
+Check out the PDF [technical document that dives deep into the GenAI approach of solving the problem](watt-seer-coach-technical.pdf)

 ---